A LITTLE HISTORY OF TAROT

 But different theories exist and I won’t go into discussing them here.
 Whether or not Tarot has any direct roots in the ancient Egyptian culture is still unsure today and rather unlikely.

-But what we know is that this theory gave birth to a new French deck carrying the name of its creator: Etteila.
+What we know is that this theory gave birth to a new French deck carrying the name of its creator: Etteila.
 Also know as the Egyptian Tarot, which supposedly originated from the legendary book of Thoth.
 Fantasy or not, it raised both awareness and enthusiasm for the Tarot in France and England.

 It also helped link the world of Tarot and Ancient Egypt forever.
 Holy Egyptian figures can now be found all through the most famous decks in world: the Rider-Waite Smith Tarot.